History of early modern period domes: Papal States

 Work on the Cathedral of Santa Margherita in Montefiascone, halted at the level of the drum due to lack of funds, was resumed after a 1670 fire destroyed the temporary wooden roof and damaged the interior.
 The stone dome was built by Carlo Fontana with eight ribs connected to each other by horizontal arches to resist outward force.
 It was completed in 1673 and he defended its proportions in print by both citing the measured proportions of other domes as well as the existing geometrical rules of proportion based on materials and supports.
+The dome was made of light tufa stone, 112.5 palmi in size, with a thickness around 2.5 palmi.
+The thickness of the dome does not decrease as it gets higher.
+Iron chains to resist lateral movement would be added later.